Andhra Pradesh Assembly Elections 2024: Gannavaram constituency result

 What happened in the 2019 Legislative Assembly elections?

-Gannavaram is one of the 151 Assembly seats won by the YSRCP in the 2019 Legislative Assembly elections.
+Gannavaram is one of the 23 Assembly seats won by the TDP in the 2019 Legislative Assembly elections.

-YSRCP candidate Kondeti Chitti Babu won the Gannavaram constituency in the 2019 elections, with a margin of 22207 votes.
+TDP candidate Vamsi Vallabhaneni won the Gannavaram constituency in the 2019 elections, with a margin of 838 votes.

 After the elections, the YSRCP, which won the polls by a landslide and secured a whopping 151 seats of the 175, formed the government, with Y S Jagan Mohan Reddy as the Chief Minister.